-Prototyping is one of the important stages of efficient UI/UX design process as it allows trying design solutions and test them practically before moving to high-fidelity design polishing as well as product development.
+Prototyping is one of the important stages of the efficient UI/UX design process as it allows trying design solutions and test them practically before moving to high-fidelity design polishing as well as product development.

-In one of our previous articles we have already mentioned the benefits of prototyping for designing strong and positive user experience and reviewed one of popular prototyping tools Pixate.
+In one of our previous articles we have already mentioned the benefits of prototyping for designing strong and positive user experience and reviewed one of the popular prototyping tools Pixate.
 Today we are going to continue this conversation describing the other efficient software for prototyping called InVision.

 General description of the tool

 InVision is the comprehensive prototyping software supporting the process of designing user interfaces for mobile applications and other sorts of digital interactive products.
-Now it is one of the major players on the market, perhaps due to constant improvement and extensions of the functionality which the company adds to the product as well as the strong informative support via their Blog which share diverse cases and articles on design.
+Now it is one of the major players on the market, perhaps due to constant improvement and extensions of the functionality which the company adds to the product as well as the strong informative support via their Blog which shares diverse cases and articles on design.

-The basic idea behind InVision is fast and easy creating live prototype from static images of any fidelity level.
+The basic idea behind InVision is fast and easy creating a live prototype from static images of any fidelity level.
 The tool provides the ability to upload wireframes which can be more or less detailed and with the functional facilities of the software they are automatically transformed into the prototype of the app.
-It is possible to follow the necessary transitions, to test the buttons, to analyse the layout in the mock-up of the device interface.
+It is possible to follow the necessary transitions, to test the buttons, to analyze the layout in the mock-up of the device interface.

-Working over numerous project on UI/UX design for mobile applications here in Tubik Studio, we are usually keen to try different tools and software to increase productivity and — what is more important — efficiency of design workflow and communication with the customers.
-These are the reasons why InVision prototyping tool has become popular here in cases of app design.
+Working over numerous project on UI/UX design for mobile applications here in Tubik Studio, we are usually keen to try different tools and software to increase productivity and – what is more important – efficiency of design workflow and communication with the customers.
+These are the reasons why the InVision prototyping tool has become popular here in cases of app design.
 Being simple and clear in its interface, it doesn’t scare clients who can be easily involved in the process; in addition, it provides numerous functions enabling designers to make the process of testing design faster and easier in terms of productive teamwork.

 Why should you try prototyping?

-As we have already mentioned plenty of times in our earlier blog posts, prototyping is the essential stage of design process when user interface for mobile application or a website is created.
+As we have already mentioned plenty of times in our earlier blog posts, prototyping is the essential stage of the design process when the user interface for a mobile application or a website is created.
 Being based on our practical experience, we can definitely say that prototyping is the stage when testing can save the time, effort and money.

 Let’s see, how the process is going on here in the studio.
 After setting clear objectives for the product, conducting user and market research, defining and analyzing target audience designer starts working on the initial UX design solutions.
 This is the time when the living organism of the future product gets into its skeleton and all the elements that have to be included start functioning as the united system.
 The designer thinks over all the layout, forms the group of screens, decides on their functionality and transitions, thinks over the most efficient variants of placement for interactive elements and CTAs.
-The result of this process, based on great deal of thinking and analysis, is initially given out as a system of UX wireframes.
-This is usually the set of screens done in limited color palette and its main goal is to set all the logic and functionality of the future application.
-And this is the high time when the team involved in design process could apply a prototype to make a full analysis of design solutions before starting UI design stage.
+The result of this process, based on a great deal of thinking and analysis, is initially given out as a system of UX wireframes.
+This is usually the set of screens done in the limited color palette and its main goal is to set all the logic and functionality of the future application.
+And this is the high time when the team involved in the design process could apply a prototype to make a full analysis of design solutions before starting the UI design stage.

-Lively and clickable prototype tested in the mock-up of an actual device screen you design for is the great and fast way to reveal any sort of problems influencing usability of the product.
+The lively and clickable prototype tested in the mock-up of an actual device screen you design for is the great and fast way to reveal any sort of problems influencing the usability of the product.
 It lets all sides of the design process – designers, managers, testers and clients – have actual experience of interaction with the future product, to ensure that there are no missing parts or unnecessary steps in the process, to test if all the elements are logical and placed right.

 Moreover, in case of using the tool it is also possible to test all the UI decisions in the clickable prototype and see them actively used.
 The designer can apply animation and simulate gestures using tools’ native functionality to make the prototype felt even more realistic and the experience very close to natural.